Pacific Movement of the Eastern World: Origins

-The Pacific Movement of the Eastern World was founded in Chicago around 1932 by Satokata Takahashiin.
-Takahashiin reportedly recruited Ashima Takis and his Chinese companion, Moy Liang, into the leadership of the organization.
+The Pacific Movement of the Eastern World was founded in Chicago around 1932 by Satokata Takahashi.
+Takahashi reportedly recruited Ashima Takis and his Chinese companion, Moy Liang, into the leadership of the organization.
 The organization preached worldwide unity of colored races under the leadership of Japan.
 When its president Ashima Takis moved to St. Louis in 1933, membership took off.

 Takis soon associated himself with Burt Cornish and Walter Lee Peeples of the United Negro Improvement Association (UNIA) and claimed that the New York City branch of the organisation was affiliated with Japan.
 Cornish and Peeples soon set up a (PMEW) branch in St. Louis with the help of Moy Liang, an immaculately dressed Chinese man with a patrician demeanor.

 Adopting a banner composed of black, yellow and brown, the organization began to grow in the poor African American community in Missouri.
 FBI reports claimed that there were four Japanese men agitating in the area at that time.
 The frequent open air meetings were marked by anti-white sentiments, particularly regarding the historical use of African Americans in wars by the United States, followed by refusing to let them share in the spoils of war.

 The PMEW gained membership as a result of the personality of Ashima Takis, who pretended to have a thick Japanese accent, and his promises of a color-blind utopia in Japan.